“MY GUIDING FORMULA FOR TEACHING ABSTRACT ART IN MY ART ROOM”

 IN CONCLUSION:

-When ‘teaching’ something which seems it can’t truly be ‘taught’, it’s always good to rely on the guidance of a tried and true formula that helps develop a concept, theme and process to make the lesson work for your young artists in a somewhat structured way.
+When ‘teaching’ something that seems it can’t truly be ‘taught’, it’s always good to rely on the guidance of a tried and true formula that helps develop a concept, theme and process to make the lesson work for your young artists in a somewhat structured way.

 If you’ve heard of another method, or have additional advice, feel free to let us know. 🙂